A Closer Look at Self-Supervised Lightweight Vision Transformers: How Well Does Pre-Training Work on Lightweight ViTs?

-or even a performance degradation on the improved architecture ViT-Tiny.
-We denote the fine-tuned model based on the pre-training of MAE-Tiny as MAE-Tiny-FT.
-Furthermore, we observe that MAE-lite is robust to the pre-training dataset scale and class distribution in contrast to MoCo-v3 as shown in \cref{tbl:pretrain-dataset}.
-We consider two subsets of IN1K containing 1\% and 10\% of the total examples (1\% IN1K and 10\% IN1K) balanced in terms of classes \cite{assran2021semi}, and one subset with long-tailed class distribution \cite{imagenet-lt} (IN1K-LT).
-This observation is consistent with the finding of El-Nouby et al. \cite{splitmask} on larger ViTs.
+One may be curious about whether it is possible to achieve better downstream performance by involving more pre-training data, as it does on large models.
+Unfortunately, the answer is no for the examined pre-training methods.
+We consider IN21K, a much larger dataset.
+The number of pre-training iterations is kept constant for a fair comparison.
+However, few improvements are observed for both MoCo-v3 and MAE as shown in \cref{tbl:pretrain-dataset}.
+We further consider two subsets of IN1K containing 1\% and 10\% of the total examples (1\% IN1K and 10\% IN1K) balanced in terms of classes \citep{assran2021semi} and one subset with long-tailed class distribution \citep{imagenet-lt} (IN1K-LT).
+Surprisingly, marginal performance declines are observed for MAE when pre-training on these subsets, showing more robustness than MoCo-v3 in terms of the pre-training data scale and class distribution.